agilebits/onepassword-utilities/clipperz_to_1p4/README.md

 On OS X, in the Terminal window, enter the command:

-    perl lastpass_to_1p4.pl -v ../lastpass_export.txt
+    perl clipperz_to_1p4.pl -v ../clipperz_export.txt

 On Windows, in the command shell, enter the command:

-    perl lastpass_to_1p4.pl -v ..\lastpass_export.txt
+    perl clipperz_to_1p4.pl -v ..\clipperz_export.txt

-where lastpass_export.txt is the name you gave to your exported LastPass CSV file.
-The command line above assumes the script is in the folder onepassword-utilities/lastpass_to_1p4 on your Desktop and the exported LastPass CSV file is also on your Desktop.
+where clipperz_export.txt is the name you gave to your exported Clipperz JSON file.
+The command line above assumes the script is in the folder onepassword-utilities/clipperz_to_1p4 on your Desktop and the exported clipperz JSON file is also on your Desktop.
 Hit Enter after you've entered the command above.

-The script only reads the file you exported from LastPass, and does not touch your original LastPass data file, nor does it send any data anywhere.
+The script only reads the file you exported from Clipperz, and does not touch your original Clipperz data, nor does it send any data anywhere.
 Since the script is readable by anyone, you are free and welcome to examine the script and ask questions should you have any concerns.

 ### 5. Import 1PIF into 1Password